Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

-It is performed to diagnose the causes of pain, bleeding or blockage of the upper GI system, and it allows the option of removal of small benign tumors and tissue biopsy.
+It is performed to diagnose the causes of pain, bleeding, or blockage of the upper GI system, and it allows the option of removal of small benign tumors and tissue biopsy.
+Conditions such as Crohn’s disease and irritable bowel syndrome can also be diagnosed and treated with upper endoscopy.
 Newer techniques and instruments allow physicians to alter the width of the intestinal tube in cases of narrowing due to scar tissue or reduction of the size of the lumen or stoma, as is the case with bariatric surgery.

-Serving cities such as Frederick and Columbia and the counties of Anne Arundel, Maryland, and Lancaster, PA gastroenterology specialists Dr. Averbach, Dr. Hamdallah, and Dr. Swift are highly trained in the use of endoscopic technology.
+Serving cities such as Frederick and Columbia and the counties of Anne Arundel, Maryland, and Lancaster, PA, gastroenterology specialists and Dr. Swift are highly trained in endoscopic technology.
 Please request an appointment online with Dr. Averbach or Dr. Hamdallah or call their office at 667-234-8725.

 Transoral Incisionless Fundoplication (TIF)